Gr0Bert/continuations_playground/trampolines.md

 4. [Tail Call Elimination in Scala Monads](https://apocalisp.wordpress.com/2011/10/26/tail-call-elimination-in-scala-monads/) by Runar Oli Bjarnason
 5. `The Hardware/Software Interface Class` by Luis Ceze and Gaetano Borriello.
 It's available on YouTube.

-Before discussion on tail calls and various optimizations one need some context for understanding the problem.
+Before discussion on tail calls and various optimizations one need some context to understand the problem.
 Let's start with memory layout for programs.
-As you can see form the picture below, stack starts from highest memory address and grows down, while dynamic data grows up.
+As you can see from the picture below, stack starts from highest memory address and grows down, while dynamic data grows up.
 When those two are colliding - bad things starting to happen, e.g. program will crash.
-What one wants to achieve is to remove the possibility of such things happening.
+What one wants to achieve is to remove the possibility of such things happen.

 Memory layout:
 ```